gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/gitlab_metrics.md

 For best performance its advisable that this directory will be located in `tmpfs`.

-Its location is configured using environment variable `prometheus_multiproc_dir`.

 If GitLab is installed using Omnibus and `tmpfs` is available then metrics directory will be automatically configured.

+If GitLab is installed from source its location can be configured in `gitlab.yml`.

+Using environment variable `prometheus_multiproc_dir` to configure the location has been deprecated in GitLab 9.5.

 [← Back to the main Prometheus page](index.md)